pmatzavin/inbound-http-log/README.md

 ## Loggers

 By default no other logger is required.
+The log messages will be written in the `stdout`.

-It Supports integration with any other logger by passing your logger instance in the `options` argument:
+It can use any other logger by passing your logger instance in the `options` argument:

 ```js
 require('inbound-http-log')({
   logger: // put your logger instance here
 });
 ```

+When the `statusCode` of the response is grater than or equal to 500 then the `.error` level will be used.
+In all other cases the `info` level will be used.

 <a name="request-id"></a>
 ## Request ID